EliasN2003/Converter/README.md

 # Projects
-This is a converter program that can convert weight, distance and temperature measurements units.
+This is a converter program that converts weight, distance and temperature units.
-For example you can go from kilograms to pounds, kilometers to miles and the other way around.
+Check description for more info.